5kmrun-bg/fivekmrun-app/fivekmrun_app_flutter/README.md

 The official mobile application for https://5kmrun.bg/ written in Flutter.

+## About the app
+The application works with two types of run that happen as part of the 5kmrun.bg organization:

+ - official runs which happens every Saturday in six park around the country, in order to add such runs to your profile - you need to physically participate in those events
+ - selfie runs which can be added at any time through the integration with Strava.
+You have to record 5km long run with GPS track (outdoors only) in your profile and then pick that run from the 5kmrun.bg application
+ - the app provides weekly charts, graphs, future, and past events and other useful information around 5kmrun.bg
+ - for test purposes, if you don't have account with enough data - you can open every other user account in read-only mode using the "Login with id" functionality.
+Some ids you can test with: 13731, 2, 18880, 67 (empty profile)

 ## Prerequisites

 - Install [Flutter](https://docs.flutter.dev/get-started/install).
 Make sure `flutter doctor` does not report any issues (this will require installing Xcode, Android Studio and a bunch of other dependencies).